CHME5137/DiscoverFunTimes/08-jupyter.md

 [r.west@discovery2 ~]$
 ```

 It "cannot listen to port: 8888" because it is "already in use".
-I already have a local jupyter notebook running on my local port 8888!
+That's because I already have a local jupyter notebook running on my local port 8888!
-So I disconnect (`$ logout`) and try again, forwarding my local port 8912 (arbitrary choice probably not being used) to the remote port 8888:
+So I disconnect (`$ logout`) and try again, forwarding my local port 9999 (arbitrary choice, you can use anything that's greater than 1024 and not already in use) to the compute node's port 8888:

-    $ ssh -L 8912:compute-3-041:8888 r.west@discovery2.neu.edu
+    $ ssh -L 9999:compute-0-115:8888 r.west@discovery2.neu.edu

 This time it connects without any warning or error lines.
-However, any attempt to connect to the server in my browser fails, because it wants to serve on 8888 but is receiving requests from a browser expecting 8912.
-So I close that connection too (`$ logout`) and open a new one connecting port 8912 to port 8912:

-    $ ssh -L 8912:compute-3-041:8912 r.west@discovery2.neu.edu

-Then I go back to the terminal window that was running `jupyter`, shut down the jupyter server by pressing Ctrl-C (`^C`) twice, then start it again on port 8912:

-    $ jupyter notebook --port 8912
+I should be able to point my browser at http://localhost:9999/ and it'll forward to port 8888 on compute-0-115.

-This still does not work because, for security reasons, jupyter is configured to only accept connections from `localhost` [(see here)](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html) and not other computers.
+However, any attempt to connect to the server in my browser fails and the ssh window says `open failed: connect failed: Connection refused`, because for security reasons Jupyter is configured to only accept connections from `localhost` [(see here)](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html) and not from other computers.
-I tried following the instructions to generate a configuration file and change this setting, but (a) it would make it less secure, and (b) I couldn't get it to work anyway.
+You could try following the instructions to generate a configuration file and change this setting, but (a) it would make it less secure, and (b) I couldn't get it to work anyway!

-My final approach, was to tunnel all the way through to the compute node using SSH, so the jupyter notebook thinks the connection *is* coming from itself (`localhost`).
-Leave your notebook serving on port 8912, but in the other window disconnect your existing ssh tunnels (`$ logout`) and then connect first to discovery2 and then to the compute node, forwarding port 8912 to localhost each time:
+My final approach, which works (or it wouldn't have been my final approach!), is to tunnel all the way through to the compute node using SSH, so the jupyter notebook thinks the connection *is* coming from itself (`localhost`).
+Leave your notebook serving on port 8888, but in the other window disconnect your existing ssh tunnels (`$ logout`) and then connect first to discovery2 forwarding your local 9999 to discovery's 8888, and then to the compute node, forwarding port 8888 to localhost:

-    RichardsMacBookPro13:DiscoverFunTimes rwest$ ssh -L 8912:localhost:8912 r.west@discovery2.neu.edu
+    RichardsMacBookPro13:DiscoverFunTimes rwest$ ssh -L 9999:localhost:8888 r.west@discovery2.neu.edu
-    [r.west@discovery2 ~]$ ssh -L 8912:localhost:8912 compute-3-041
+    [r.west@discovery2 ~]$ ssh -L 8888:localhost:8888 compute-0-115
-    [r.west@compute-3-041 ~]$
+    [r.west@compute-0-115 ~]$

-Now open a web browser and point it to http://localhost:8912/ !
+Now open a web browser and point it to [http://localhost:9999/](http://localhost:9999/) !

-To test it works as well as we can hope:
+To test it works as well as we can hope, make a new notebook and enter this in a cell and execute it:

 ```python
 import matplotlib